-Beheld is an Artsadmin project and was originally created at Dilston Grove, London.
-It was jointly presented with Cafe Gallery Projects London with financial support from Arts Council England and the Henry Moore Foundation.
+BEHELD was originally produced by Artsadmin project and created with financial support from Arts Council England and the Henry Moore Foundation.

 Date | Title | Venue | City |